peterlasky/Rainbow_DQN/readme.md

 #### Default options
-Edit the default parameters directly in the default_parameters.py file:
+You can edit the default parameters directly in the `default_parameters.py` file or pass them in when instantiating a `DQN` object:
 ```python
   SimpleNamespace(